 Extend the test reports table

 When you enter Ladybug, you are in tab “Debug”.
 To the top, this tab shows a table with all Ladybug reports.
 You saw this table many times when you did the preceeding subsections.
 You use this table to quickly find a (not yet captured) test report.
-Some customers of WeAreFrank! want more information in this table, because they repeatedly run the same adapter.
+Some want more information in this table, because they repeatedly run the same adapter.
 To distinguish between these runs, they want an extra column with data extracted from the test report.

 There are two sub-subsections.
 Sub-subsection How to do it just tells you how to do the job, without bothering you with knowledge about the implementation of the Frank!Framework.
 Sub-subsection Background information gives some background information.

 How to do it